Professor David Robinson

 - Describing the structure of belowground food webs from patterns of 15N and 13C natural abundances of vegetation and soil invertebrates (Soil Biology and Biochemistry 34:1507-1512).

-With Dr Guangshui Chen of Fujian Normal University, China, I am investigating how carbon is partitioned among components of vegetation (leaves, stems, roots) in relation to environmental factors and among ecosystem processes (including primary production and respiration).
-We have identified important allometric constraints on GPP and trade-offs between components of productivity in forest ecosystems across the globe.
-Comparable constraints and trade-offs also govern the soil-surface CO2 flux and its components.
+With Dr Guangshui Chen of Fujian Normal University, China, we have identified important allometric constraints on GPP and trade-offs between components of productivity in forest ecosystems across the globe (New Phytologist).
+Comparable constraints and trade-offs also govern the soil-surface CO2 flux (i.e., soil respiration)and its components (Global Change Biology).

 Modelling the global nitrogen cycle